 Google tells us this:

-“How the services editor works: In Google Business Profile, you may get an option to add the services that you offer, along with their descriptions and prices.
+“How the services editor works: In Google Business Profile, you may get an option to add the services that you offer, along with their descriptions.
 If your business has multiple categories, group services together into sections under the appropriate category to keep your services organised.
 When local customers search on Google for a service that you offer, that service may be highlighted on your profile.
 Customers on mobile devices can also find all your services under ‘Services’.”

 Google, ‘Add or edit your services‘